cwsaylor/rails-quickstart/README.md

 ## Other nifty features

-* Generates a pages controller with an index mapped to root url
+* Generates a pages controller with an index mapped to root url.
 * Controller and action names are added to the body tag as classes for css targetting.
-* Replaces application.css with application.scss
+* Replaces application.css with application.scss.
-* Force explicit javascript requires in application.js by removing require_tree .
+* Force explicit javascript requires in application.js by removing require_tree.
-* Create a presenter and service folder in app/
+* Create presenter and service folders in app/.

 ## Usage